pludi14/T-REST/README.md

 |Type     | Description         | Parameter                      |
 |:------- |:--------------------|:-------------------------------|
 |`string` | Random string value | Lenghts of string `lenght:int` |

+## Automation Mode
+The parameter ``-a`` allows to start T-REST without showing the menu.
+Use this mode to integrate T-REST in automation scripts.
+Modules can be selected by adding them as a semicolon separated list.
+Example: `-a modname1;modname2;...`

 [(Back to top)](#table-of-contents)